It’s especially difficult to forgive someone you’ve loved and trusted – especially if there’s no remorse shown or apology offered.

 - Stop seeing yourself as a victim.
 The longer you see yourself as a victim who has been wronged, the more difficult it is to see yourself as in control.
 Being the victim puts the perpetrator in control – and you don’t want that.

 - Think about the transgression.
 Why have you reacted to it so strongly and how has it affected your life and well-being so far?
-Some offenses are so appalling that the memory will remain with you forever.
+Some offences are so appalling that the memory will remain with you forever.
 But, that doesn’t mean you can’t let go of the harmful feelings attached to it.

 - Ask yourself how forgiveness can help you in your life right now.
 What difference will it make to rise each morning and have esteem-building and other positive thoughts race through your mind instead of the harmful thoughts of the hurtful situation?